 - Practice safe sex.You shouldn’t have sex with someone with a sexually transmitted infection.
 No matter what, you should always use latex (or polyurethane) condoms to lessen your chance of getting sexually transmitted infections (STIs).

-- If you use diaphragms, cervical caps, or any medication applicators, you need to make sure you clean them with warm water and soap and dry them well.
+- If you use diaphragms, cervical caps, or any medication applicators, you need to make sure you clean them with warm water and soap and dry them well before storing them.

 Other causes of vaginal infections: There are other causes of vaginal infections besides the 3 most common causes, yeast infections, bacterial vaginosis, and trichomoniasis.
-Other possible causes may include sexually transmitted infections (STIs), a tampon left in too long, a congenital vaginal or uterus problem (something you have since birth, which is very rare), or an allergy to or irritation from:
+Other possible causes may include sexually transmitted infections (STIs), a tampon left in too long, a congenital vaginal or uterus problem (something you have since birth, which is very rare), or an allergy or irritation from:

 - Vaginal hygiene products

 - Fabric softeners

 These products can cause irritation to the vagina, but when a health care provider does tests on your vaginal discharge, he/she can figure out if your infection is one of the 3 more common ones or if it has a different cause and treatment.
 You should always see your health care provider if you notice symptoms of a vaginal infection or your discharge is different for you.